RisingFisan/RisingFisan/README.md

 - Haskell
 - C
 - Java
-- SQL
+- MySQL / PostgreSQL
+- Ruby / Ruby on Rails
-- Rust (just started learning)
+- Rust

 Hopefully I can add as many items to this list as possible in the future!